langevin-usgs/modflow-memphis-2023/software/README.md

 1. USGS Modelviewer for MODFLOW 6 is available for download [here](https://www.usgs.gov/software/model-viewer-program-three-dimensional-visualization-ground-water-model-results) or [here](https://github.com/MODFLOW-USGS/modelviewer-mf6/releases/tag/1.0.0).
 Online documentation for the program is available [here](https://modelviewer-mf6.readthedocs.io/en/latest/).

-2. FeatureGridder and HeadViewer are two Windows programs will be provided to course participants.
-These are USGS training tools that we use in the class.
+2. FeatureGridder and HeadViewer are two Windows programs that are used as training tools for the class.
+These programs are included in this repository in the software folder.
+Neither of these programs have an installer; instead they can be run by double-clicking on the executable program.

 3. Python (preferably 3.10 or newer).
 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a popular Python distribution that runs on Windows, Mac, and Linux.